Majora Carter: Media

-Majora Carter's TED talk was one of the first six publicly released talks to launch the TED.com website in 2006.
-Carter has made appearances in, and/or written, and produced television and radio programs, including HBO's The Black List: Volume 2, American Public Media's Market Place, and PRX's This I Believe series and has hosted several pieces on urban sustainability with Discovery Communications' Science Channel.
+Majora Carter's TED talk was one of the first six publicly released talks to launch the TED website in 2006.
+Carter gave a second TED talk in 2022, making her the only Black woman who is not an entertainer to be invited to their stage twice.
+Carter has made appearances in, written, and produced television and radio programs, including HBO's The Black List: Volume 2, American Public Media's Market Place, and PRX's This I Believe series and has hosted several pieces on urban sustainability with Discovery Communications' Science Channel.

 She has been featured in corporate promotional videos and advertisements for companies such as Cisco Systems, Frito-Lay, Intel, Holiday Inn, HSBC, Visa, Mazda and Honda.

-In 2014, Carter was the on-camera and voice over host of "Water Blues - Green Solutions", a one-hour documentary on Green Infrastructure in several American cities, produced by Pennsylvania State University TV for the Public TV Market.
+In 2014, Carter was the on-camera and voiceover host of "Water Blues - Green Solutions", a documentary on Green Infrastructure in several American cities, produced by Pennsylvania State University TV for the Public TV Market.
 In 2015, Carter played "TSA Agent 1" opposite Meryl Streep in Ricky and the Flash, directed by Johnathon Demme.

 From 2007 to 2010, Carter co-hosted on The Green, a television segment dedicated to the environment, shown on the Sundance Channel.
 The first season consisted of a series of 90 second op-eds shot in studio.
 The second season consisted of a series of short interview pieces with individuals taking uncommon approaches to environmental problems.

 In 2008, Carter and Marge Ostroushko co-produced the pilot episode of the public radio show, The Promised Land (radio), which won a 3-way competition for a Corporation for Public Broadcasting Talent Quest grant.
 The one-hour programs debuted on over 150 public radio stations across the US on January 19, 2009, was renewed for the 2010/2011 season, and earned a 2010 Peabody Award, but went unsupported by the public radio funding organizations after that period, and has since stopped production.

 Carter co-authored a white paper on urban heat island mitigation and a peer-reviewed article, Elemental carbon and PM(2.5) levels in an urban community heavily impacted by truck traffic.

-In February 2022 Penguin Random House is releasing Ms Carter's first book, Reclaiming Your Community: You Don't Have to Move Out of Your Neighborhood to Live in a Better One published by Berret-Koehler Publishers.
+In February 2022 Penguin Random House released Ms. Carter's first book, Reclaiming Your Community: You Don't Have to Move Out of Your Neighborhood to Live in a Better One published by Berret-Koehler Publishers.

+In 2024, Carter discussed her work and the founding of Sustainable South Bronx, as well as the book The Power Broker by Robert Caro, on the 99% Invisible podcast.